flavluc/flavluc.github.io/content/blog/rust101.md

 }
 ```

-Ok, that's a lot of new code, let's explain each of these lines.
+Ok, that's a lot of new code, let's understand each of these lines.

  - `impl<T> List<T>`: the `impl` keyword is used to define implementation on types, here we are using a generic implementation `impl<T>` for a generic `List<T>`.